shanybar/event_entity_coref_ecb_plus/README.md

 # Revisiting Joint Modeling of Cross-document Entity and Event Coreference Resolution

 ## Introduction
-This code used in the paper:
+This code was used in the paper:

 <b>"Revisiting Joint Modeling of Cross-document Entity and Event Coreference Resolution"</b><br/>
 Shany Barhom, Vered Shwartz, Alon Eirew, Michael Bugert, Nils Reimers and Ido Dagan.
 ACL 2019.

-A neural model implemented in PyTorch for resolving cross-document entity and event coreference, trained and evaluated on the ECB+ corpus.
+A neural model implemented in PyTorch for resolving cross-document entity and event coreference.
+The model was trained and evaluated on the ECB+ corpus.

 ## Prerequisites
 * Python 3.6